khalalw/personal-blog/src/content/posts/lets-talk-about-sets-baby.md

 A couple of things to remember:

-- Our set `c` is only 4 elements, because sets do not store duplicates.
+- Our set `c` has only 4 elements because sets do not store duplicates.
 - Types are not coerced when values are added, so 4 and '4' are different.

 ---